HughesNet vs. Viasat Internet

 • Free zone hours vary by plan

 Viasat and HughesNet bundles are limited, as neither provider offers TV service.
-Home phone bundles are available – with both providers offering discounts of $10 a month off phone service.
+Home phone bundles are available, as both providers offer discounts of $10 per month on phone service.
 Each also offers additional security services.
 HughesNet offers a six-month discount on Norton 360 Deluxe, while Viasat offers its own cybersecurity software called Viasat Shield.
 Even after the discount ends, bundling satellite internet with cybersecurity is cheaper with HughesNet.

-While you can save up to $99 with HughesNet, Viasat promotions offer the most savings since customers can save between $60-$240.
+While you can typically save up to $99 with HughesNet, Viasat’s promotions offer the most savings since customers can save between $60 and $240.

-The minimum contract with HughesNet and Viasat starts at 24 months.
-Both providers charge a $15-per-month early termination fee on your remaining contract if you cancel before your contract ends.
+The minimum contract with both HughesNet and Viasat starts at 24 months.
+And both providers charge a $15-per-month early-termination fee on your remaining contract if you cancel before your contract ends.
 However, HughesNet will charge up to $400 if you cancel your contract within the first 90 days.
+Viasat, meanwhile, charges you $15 per month left on your contract if you cancel early.
+If you drop Viasat early into your contract, it can get costly, but not as expensive as HughesNet.

-Professional installation cost $99 with HughesNet or $99.99 with Viasat.
+Professional installation costs $99 with HughesNet or Viasat.
 You won’t have the option to self-install with either provider, but you’re more likely to get your installation fee waived with HughesNet.
-HughesNet sometimes offers new customers free installation during promotions.
+HughesNet and Viasast both sometimes offer new customers free installation during promotions.

-The Viasat speed test average was around 21 Mbps, with the highest speed just over 100 Mbps.
+Our HughesNet speed test showed an average of 43 Mbps.
+Customers’ main complaint about HughesNet is the lack of speed, but many approve of their interactions with the customer service department.
 Most Viasat customers have shared that the service is reliable and customer service is helpful, while others have experienced trouble getting the maximum speeds.
+Viasat’s faster speeds make for a more satisfied user base than HughesNet’s.

 HughesNet vs. Viasat Internet Review